gleasonw/gallicaGetter/README.md

 ```

-Retrieve all issues mentioning "Paris" in the papers "Le Temps" and "Le Figaro" from 1890 to 1900, using
+Retrieve all issues mentioning "Paris" in the papers "Le Temps" and "Le Figaro" from 1890 to 1900.
-a generator.

 ```python
 import gallicaGetter